 Board of Directors

-Errika is the Senior Program Officer at the Community Foundation for Greater Atlanta leading the team that’s focused on creating equity in education and workforce development initiatives in 23 counties.
-She is the former Executive Director of TAG-Ed (Technology Association of Georgia Education Collaborative) where she focused on K-12 STEM Advocacy throughout the state of Georgia.
-Prior to this she served as the Vice President of Member Services and External Affairs for IT Senior Management Forum (ITSMF) - the only national organization focused on increasing the representation of black professionals at senior levels in technology, the Vice President of Operations for the Gifted Education Foundation, a HR Strategist for the VP of HR at Southwire supporting 4 business line presidents and 4500 employees, a Marketing Director for BMC Software servicing thousands of customers and 1,100 employees in Canada, the US and South America and an Account Executive for IBM.
+Errika is the inaugural Executive Director for the national STEM Funders Network.
+Previously she was the Senior Program Officer at the Community Foundation for Greater Atlanta leading the team focused on creating equity in education and workforce development.
+Prior to this she served as the Executive Director of TAG-Ed (Technology Association of Georgia Education Collaborative) focused on K-12 STEM Advocacy throughout the state of Georgia, Vice President of Member Services and External Affairs for IT Senior Management Forum (ITSMF) - the only national organization focused on increasing the representation of black professionals at senior levels in technology, the Vice President of Operations for the Gifted Education Foundation, Southwire, BMC Software and IBM.